New Client Information

 Emergency clinic: Sunday mornings between 11.00 & 12.00am.

 At any time when we are closed you can contact our Out of Hours provider, Vets Now on 028 90 651729.
 They are able to give you advice over the phone and arrange to see your pet if necessary.
-Please be aware that charges for this service are considerably higher than consultations during normal hours (£58.50 for consultation, £192 OOH fee)
+Please be aware that charges for this service are considerably higher than consultations during normal hours (Phone Vets Now for current price)

 Please phone clinic number to hear recorded message or visit our website